LucianoCorvetto/php-task-manager/README.md

 # php-task-manager
-In this repository, i will explain about the crud operator in PHP.
+In this repository, i will explain about the crud operator in PHP.dd